'We've regained our dignity': These women in Colombia run trendy restaurant inside a prison

 RELATED: ‘Honest Talk’ About Sex: This Colombian Teacher Turned the Tide on Teen Pregnancies

-She eventually signed up to become a volunteer at the restaurant and now spends most of her evenings on a rotating staff of fifteen.
+She eventually signed up to become a volunteer at the restaurant and now spends most of her evenings on a rotating staff of 15.
 The restaurant is almost entirely staffed by inmates.
-They wait tables, work in the kitchen or sell hand-made prison products in the lobby.
+They wait tables, work in the kitchen or sell handmade prison products in the lobby.

-The San Diego prison has a capacity for 100 inmates, but at the moment there are about 150 women currently housed at the prison.
-There are only 5 to 6 cells in the prison, which means that some days there are up to 20 women in a cell.
+The San Diego prison has a capacity of 100 inmates, but there are about 150 women currently housed there.
+There are only five to six cells in the prison, which means that some days there are up to 20 women in a cell.

-"We want to show the public that we deserve a second chance," said Johanna Guevara, one of the servers, as she rushes around organizing the handmade bags, cushions and stuffed toys made by her fellow inmates.
+"We want to show the public that we deserve a second chance," said Guevara, one of the servers, as she rushed around organizing the bags, cushions and stuffed toys made by her fellow inmates.
 "This isn’t an ordinary restaurant and every woman here has struggled with feelings of guilt and shame, so we’re really putting ourselves out there and are proud to wear these uniforms."

-San Diego is a minimum-security facility where female prisoners see out the final months of their sentences before they’re released.
+San Diego is a minimum-security facility where female prisoners complete the final months of their sentences before they’re released.
 Most of the women are serving time for extortion, drug trafficking, theft or, in some cases, murder.

 ,

-In the kitchen, three women dressed in checkered aprons are battling stifling heat.
-The air is hot and sticky but they don’t seem to mind the humidity as they prepare the food and wash the dishes.
+In the kitchen, three women dressed in checkered aprons were battling stifling heat.
+The air was hot and sticky but they ignored the humidity as they prepared the food and washed the dishes.

-"I love cooking and it's much better to be here than on the other side of these walls," said Karen Paternina, 29, as she cleans the work surfaces.
+"I love cooking and it's much better to be here than on the other side of these walls," said Karen Paternina, 29, as she cleaned the work surfaces.

 Paternina was jailed for extortion in 2016 and was charged with stealing money she was entrusted to transfer on behalf of her clients.
 "I arrived here with nothing, but now I have a purpose.
 I’m the chef’s assistant and I’m learning how to properly cook," Paternina said.